 Some patients use over-the-counter anti-inflammatory medications—such as aspirin, ibuprofen, and naproxen—to address their mild symptoms.

 Ultimately, the best way to minimize discomfort is to follow your doctor’s post-op instructions.
 By following those instructions, your scalp heals faster (and properly).

-Hair Transplant Recovery Timeline
+Hair Transplant Timeline: Month-by-Month

 One day after surgery

-- It is recommended to come back to their Bosley office for a check-up and hair wash.
+- It is recommended to come back to the Bosley office for a check-up and hair wash.
 Many patients are able to return to work as well, as long as their occupation does not require physical activity.
-The donor and recipient areas are just beginning to heal and will require special ointment to be applied (found in the Bosley’s post-operative healing kit) to aid in the healing process.
-For the next few weeks, please refrain from heavy sun exposure and using your own hair care products without consulting your Bosley physician.
+The donor and recipient areas are just beginning to heal and will require special ointment to be applied (found in Bosley’s post-operative healing kit) to aid in the healing process.
+For the next few weeks, please refrain from heavy sun exposure and use your own hair care products without consulting your Bosley physician.

 Two days after surgery